Hackinet/fidget-spinner/README.md

 #UPDATES
 - You can see current speed of the fidget spinner.
 - You can set a custom speed for the fidget spinner.
-- FOr all the lazy people who don't want to drag their mouse.
+- For all the lazy people who don't want to drag their mouse.
 Added a button, click it to spin it.